Williams ties career high with 6 TD passes, No. 8 USC withstands late Colorado rally for 48-41 win

 Sanders completed a 9-yard TD score to Omarion Miller on fourth-and-5 with 11:55 remaining to make it 48-34.
 USC kicker Denis Lynch had a chance to extend the lead, but his 38-yard attempt sailed wide right.

-Miller had seven catches for 196 yards and a score for the Buffaloes.
+Miller had seven catches for 196 yards and a score for the Buffaloes, who outgained the Trojans 564-498.

+“Today we kind of got a glimpse of who our identity is,” Shedeur Sanders said.
+“Offensively, no matter what happens, we’ve got to go out and score every drive.
+That’s where I feel like we got our mindset in the second half.
+We can take that from that.”

 Former Colorado receiver Brenden Rice had two touchdown catches in his return to Boulder.
 Rice, who’s the son of Hall of Fame receiver Jerry Rice, left for the Trojans before the 2022 season.